Privacy Policy

 If necessary, we also transfer your data and, if applicable, the data of third parties from the contract initiation and execution to third parties.
 For example, a transfer to partner law firms, authorities, courts, parties to proceedings and their (process) representatives, Art.
 6 para.
 1 lit. b) DSGVO, comes into consideration.
 The transfer to third parties varies depending on the product and service.
 We assume that your interest in the performance of the contract includes the transfer to the necessary bodies for this purpose, Art.
 6 (1) f) DSGVO.
 In the context of the mandate work, we transmit personal data to third parties only if permitted by professional law.
 Furthermore, we transmit data to third parties if you have given us your consent to do so, Art.
 6 para.
 1 lit. a) DSGVO.

 Data transfer to countries outside the EU or the EEA (third countries) only takes place if this is necessary for the execution of your orders, is required by law, you have given us your consent or within the framework of commissioned data processing.
-If service providers in a third country are used, they are separately obliged to comply with the EU standard contractual clauses.
+If service providers are used in a third country, they are separately obliged to comply with the EU data protection standards (Art.
+44 et seq.
+GDPR) standard contractual clauses.

 V. WHERE DOES YOUR DATA COME FROM AND WHAT IS IT?